Cabbage is one of the most popular plants that thrive well when planted with a beneficial companion plant.

 It is a leafy green, red or white biennial plant that is grown as an annual vegetable.
 This tasty cool weather crop is easy to grow will look great in your garden and also easy to eat.
 It is best to have cabbage grown in spring so you can harvest before the summer heat or start cabbage in mid to late summer then you can harvest during the cool days of autumn.

-Companion planting can help to increase the yield and quality of your crops and planting your crops and vegetables with companions is intended to benefit one or both plants.
+Companion planting can help increase the yield and quality of your crops and plant your crops and vegetables with companions intended to benefit one or both plants.

 Cabbage is a heavy feeder hence you need to have it planted with crops that do not compete with it for attention.
 So what does your cabbage prefer to be planted next to?
 Read on for plants to grow with cabbage.

-Cabbage plant can be a bit challenging to grow for the beginner gardener, it only likes cool temperature and it can also be a magnet for some garden pests however planting some crops with it can help deter pests.
-Here are 7 plants to grow with cabbage.
+Cabbage plants can be a bit challenging to grow for the beginner gardener, it only likes cool temperatures and it can also be a magnet for some garden pests, however, planting some crops with it can help deter pests.
+Here are 10 plants to grow with cabbage in 2021 and beyond.

 Members of the cabbage family such as kale, Brussels sprouts, cauliflower, and broccoli grow well with beets.
 Beet Contyributes essential minerals to the soil and this can be taken up slowly by cabbages throughout the season.